AI Glossary

 Agentic AI

-AI systems that autonomously execute multi-step tasks by deciding which tools to use, in what order, and for how long.
+AI systems that autonomously execute multi-step tasks by deciding which tools to use, in what order, and when to stop.

 Read more →Context Window